 - Help students choose a book at their reading level.

-Explicit Instruction/Teacher Modeling (5 minutes)
+Explicit Instruction/Teacher modeling(5 minutes)

 - Ask students if they have any questions.

-Guided Practice/Interactive Modeling (5 minutes)
+Guided Practice(15 minutes)

 - Have students partner up and practice reading to each other while you are working with other students.

-- Take turns listening to each child read.
-After they have read the story, ask the students some guiding questions.
-Example: What happened in the story?
+- Explain to the students that first, Partner A will ask Partner B questions about the story they read and Partner B will answer the questions to the best of their ability (e.g. What happened in the story?
 Who were the characters?
 Where did the story take place?
 What was your favorite part of the story?
 Why?
 What was your least favorite part of the story?
-Why?
+Why?)

 Enrichment: Students can write down their answers to the guided questions or choose more than one story to read.

-- Support: Students may have a story read out loud to them, or they may buddy up with another student to help them with the reading.
+Support: Students may have a story read out loud to them, or they may buddy up with another student to help them with the reading.

-Review and Closing (10 minutes)
+Review and closing(10 minutes)